 OpenGL defines several glGen* functions for generating objects of various types.
 They often take two parameters - the first one specifies the number of objects you want to create and the second is the address of an array of GLuints to store the handles that the driver allocates for you (make sure the array is large enough to handle your request!).
 Future calls to this function will not generate the same object handles unless you delete them first with glDeleteBuffers.
 Note that at this point you don't specify what you intend to do with the buffers so they can be regarded as "generic".
 This is the job of the next function.

 OpenGL has a rather unique way of using handles.
 In many APIs the handle is simply passed to any relevant function and the action is taken on that handle.
 In OpenGL we bind the handle to a target name and then execute commands on that target.
-These commmands effect the bounded handle until another one is bound in its stead or the call above takes zero as the handle.
+These commmands affect the bounded handle until another one is bound in its stead or the call above takes zero as the handle.
 The target GL_ARRAY_BUFFER means that the buffer will contain an array of vertices.
 Another useful target is GL_ELEMENT_ARRAY_BUFFER which means that the buffer contains the indices of the vertices in another buffer.
 Other targets are also available and we will see them in future tutorials.

 glBufferData(GL_ARRAY_BUFFER, sizeof(Vertices), Vertices, GL_STATIC_DRAW);